 The Health Insurance Marketplace helps uninsured people find health coverage, including private insurance,

 lower cost based on household and income, Medicaid and CHIP.
-Most people must have health coverage in 2014 or

 There are other health insurance options in addition to PSIP, but your